White People Must Fix White People

 Dear Friends – Particularly White Friends,

-Between the political attacks on our communities from the Trump administration and the fires, hurricanes, and earthquakes, there is hardly anyone that hasn’t woken up feeling flattened in the past year.
+Between the political attacks on our communities and the pandemic, the economic shutdown, and the fires, there is hardly anyone that hasn’t woken up feeling flattened in the past year.
 The hate and racism that people have experienced throughout history has been magnified.
 We are in the fight of our lives.
 But to say that this hate is new is coming from a place of privilege.

-The crisis we face did not begin on November 8, 2016 and will not end with Trump.
+The crisis we face did not begin with Trump, nor will it end with Biden.
 Our economy was built on the backs of people of color: from violently taking land from indigenous peoples, to enslaving and then incarcerating Black people, to exploiting immigrant workers.
 White supremacy continues to permeate our economy and our democracy.

-As a white ally faced with images of Neo-Nazis carrying torches, it’s easy to think, “that’s not me.”
+As a white ally faced with images of insurrectionists, it’s easy to think, “that’s not me.”
 But whether overtly prejudiced or not, all white people benefit from the system of white supremacy.
 In that sense, it is me — and it’s also my responsibility to work against it.

 White supremacy is not an “alt” movement.
 It is the dominant system of power — one that protects certain lives while discounting others.
 White supremacy lurks behind every excuse for state-sanctioned violence against communities of color.
 It is the unspoken rule that locks our black and brown neighbors out of positions of power and economic opportunities.

 White supremacy is a system so relentless that it is willing to discard not only 800,000 DACA recipients, but 11 million undocumented immigrants.
 It is powerful enough to keep 1 million black folks behind bars.
 And it keeps countless more workers of color toiling in dead end jobs and living in poverty.
 This system was set in motion long ago, and it still has momentum today.